Last updated on

 What verb is your audience searching for?

 Sellers are probably using the word “sell”, tenants are probably using the word “rent”, and buyers might be using words like “buy” or “invest” (depending on what kind of buyers they are).
-Creating a location-based SEO strategy needs to include the right location but also the right verb for the people you’re reaching.
+Creating a local SEO strategy needs to include the right location but also the right verb for the people you’re reaching.

-In fact, our research has shown that for every category of lead the average real estate investor is looking for (motivated sellers, cash buyers, tenants, lenders, etc.)… there are just a handful of “verbs” that those prospects are going to Google to search.
+In fact, our research has shown that for every category of lead the average real estate investor is looking for (motivated sellers, cash buyers, rent-to-own tenants, lenders, etc.)… there are just a handful of “verbs” that those prospects are going to Google to search.

 4. Extend Your Local SEO Beyond Your Website